elightup/slim-seo/readme.txt

 - Fix missing posts in alternate languages in the sitemap that don't have translations in the default language (with Polylang).
 - Fix missing separator in title for paginated pages
 - Fix issue with REST API

-= 4.3.0 - 2025-02-03 =
-- Always show the meta tags in admin post table columns because the settings for post types with dynamic variables can be different from the WordPress default.
-Previously, the plugin only show meta tags if the post has custom settings.
-- Improve the Rest API support, which now returns parsed meta tags with dynamic variables
-- Add the integration for Kadence product family
-- Improve the schema structure
-- Improve the compatibility with Bricks, excluding image and gallery elements
-- Improve the breadcrumbs for WooCommerce's search results page
-- Fix breadcrumbs issue which causes errors for SureCart or Elementor

-= 4.2.2 - 2025-01-20 =
-- Improve schemas
-- Move meta tags to the top of <head> section
-- Add current month variable
-- Not index comment pages
-- Fix wrong taxonomy for non-product page when WooCommerce is active
-- Fix compatibility issue with Dokan
-- Fix bug with bulk edit

-= 4.2.1 - 2024-12-16 =
-- Show post type & taxonomy slugs in the Meta Tags tab to avoid confusion if 2 post types/taxonomies have same labels.
-- Improve compatibility for WPForo
-- Fix compatibility with old versions of Meta Box
-- Fix reading post_type on null – Image.php

-= 4.2.0 - 2024-12-03 =

-Highlights: this version adds a new feature that allows you to remove `/category/` base from the category permalink.

-Other changes:
-- Add support for ACF and WooCommerce fields from the dynamic variables for meta tags
-- Allow you to select a post/page as the destination when creating a redirect
-- Add sample data for importing redirections
-- Fix conflicts with GT3 themes

-= 4.1.1 - 2024-11-17 =
-- Fix breadcrumbs issue

-= 4.1.0 - 2024-11-16 =
-- Support [Meta Box](https://metabox.io)'s custom fields for dynamic variables, including groups and settings pages
-- Re-add options to add "rel" attribute (nofollow, ugc, sponsored) to links in the block editor
-- Add integration with wpForo plugin
-- Add filters for toggle news & image sitemap
-- Fix: 404 logs pagination error
-- Fix languages loaded too early in WordPress 6.7
-- Fix zoom feature in WP 6.7 not working because the breadcrumb block uses API version 2
-- Fix not excluding taxonomies issue from the sitemap when enable the option "Hide from search engines" in the Meta Tags settings page
-- Fix PHP warning when getting all post metas

-= 4.0.4 - 2024-11-05 =
-- Improve migration from other SEO plugins: migrate dynamic variables instead of their values
-- Add filter `slim_seo_twitter_card_type` for twitter card type
-- Fix quick/bulk edit not working

-= 4.0.2 - 2024-10-17 =
-- Fix Divi and WooCommerce compatibility
-- Fix empty Meta Tags tab on WordPress < 6.6

-= 4.0.2 - 2024-10-15 =
-- Fix missing style for MetaTags tab
-- Improve compatibility with page builders

-= 4.0.1 - 2024-10-12 =
-- Add integration for Forminator
-- Bricks: Ignore elements with scripts, like sliders or counters, to avoid breaking layouts.
-- Fix static blog page returning wrong meta
-- Fix: Redirects list not update after create/update/delete redirect because of Litespeed cache
-- Fix: Surecart product bug

-= 4.0.0 - 2024-10-08 =

-**Highlights:**

-This version allows you to configure meta tags with dynamic variables, whose value can be changed according to the content or data of the article, website, or in real time.
-You can set up meta tags more flexibly for homepage, all post types and taxonomies.

-Read more about this in our [blog post](https://wpslimseo.com/slim-seo-v4-configuring-meta-tags-with-dynamic-variables/).

-Other changes:

-- Improve integrations for page builder plugins, removing internal post types and taxonomies from them
-- Do not expose username in the Person schema for a security reason
-- Improve preview for breadcrumbs block
-- Prevent direct access to PHP files
-- Remove link attributes (ability to add nofollow to links) for the block editor as the block editor already supports it
-- Fix non-integer custom logo value breaks schemas in Blocksy theme

 For full changelog, see [here](https://github.com/elightup/slim-seo/blob/master/CHANGELOG.md).